Rein3D: Reinforced 3D Indoor Scene Generation with Panoramic Video Diffusion Models: Experiments

 For the final 3D scene refinement stage, we utilize the efficient gsplat library~\cite{ye2025gsplat}.
 We optimize the 3D Gaussian Splatting for 15,000 steps against the upsampled pseudo-ground truths.
 To ensure high rendering quality, we enable anti-aliasing \cite{yu2024mip} during rasterization to effectively suppress geometric artifacts.

-\subsection{Comparison on video restoration.}
+\subsection{Comparison on Video Restoration}

-We compare our method with ProPainter \cite{zhou2023propainter}, a transformer-based video inpainting model, and VACE \cite{vace}, a state-of-the-art unified foundation model for video generation and editing.
-To ensure fairness, we also fine-tune VACE on our panoramic dataset, while ProPainter uses its official pre-trained weights.
+We compare our method with ProPainter~\cite{zhou2023propainter}, a transformer-based video inpainting model, and VACE~\cite{vace}, a state-of-the-art foundation model for video generation and editing.
+We also fine-tune VACE on the PanoV2V-15K training set, denoted as VACE-FT, while ProPainter uses its official pre-trained weights.

-\textbf{Datasets and evaluation metrics.} Since there are no existing benchmarks that are fully suitable for panoramic video restoration, we construct a test set by randomly selecting 50 video clips from our proposed dataset.
-We report PSNR, SSIM \cite{wang2004image}, and FVD \cite{unterthiner2019fvd} to assess general visual quality and temporal consistency.
-Furthermore, we utilize Weighted Spherical PSNR (WS-PSNR) and WS-SSIM to explicitly measure reconstruction fidelity under equirectangular projection.

-\textbf{Quantitative comparisons. } As presented in Tab. \ref{tab:restoration_comparison}, our method outperforms both baselines across all metrics.
-Significant improvements in WS-PSNR and WS-SSIM specifically highlight the effectiveness of our approach in handling spherical geometry compared to standard 2D baselines.
+\textbf{Datasets and metrics.} Since no existing benchmark directly targets RGB-alpha conditioned panoramic video restoration, we evaluate on two test sets.
+The first contains 50 clips randomly selected from PanoV2V-15K for in-domain evaluation.
+To further test out-of-distribution generalization, we construct another 50 paired clean--degraded panoramic videos from 3D-FRONT~\cite{fu20213d} using the same data construction protocol.
+Both our model and VACE-FT are trained only on PanoV2V-15K and are directly evaluated on 3D-FRONT without further adaptation.

+We report PSNR and SSIM~\cite{wang2004image} for reconstruction quality, FVD~\cite{unterthiner2019fvd} for temporal consistency, and WS-PSNR / WS-SSIM for spherical reconstruction fidelity under equirectangular projection.

+\textbf{Results.} As shown in Tab.~\ref{tab:restoration_comparison}, our method consistently outperforms ProPainter, VACE, and VACE-FT across all metrics on both test sets.
+The improvements on PanoV2V-15K demonstrate stronger in-domain restoration quality, while the gains on 3D-FRONT show that the learned panoramic restoration model generalizes well to unseen scene distributions.
+The consistent advantages in WS-PSNR and WS-SSIM further confirm that our model better handles the spherical geometry of equirectangular videos, and the lower FVD indicates improved temporal consistency.